m1212e/easy-rpc-docs/src/routes/1💬 What is easy-rpc/2Features.md

 The language server and VSCode addon provide help while developing with easy-rpc.
 Most important: They update the generated clients while you type your .erpc files.
 This ensures you never have to run the easy-rpc transpiler manually and provides a smooth developer experience.
 Just type out your definition and instantly start using it.

 ## Fast transpiler
-The easy-rpc transpiler is written in Go and is optimized for concurrency and performance.
+The easy-rpc transpiler is written in Rust and is optimized for concurrency and performance.
 It can handle hundreds of .erpc files in huge projects without a significant increase in build time.
 It's well suited for automated build pipelines and CI/CD workflows.

 ## Real time communication via WebSockets
 easy-rpc uses roles to define entities which can communicate inside your application.
 Since easy-rpc is meant for Web Applications, it uses WebSockets to allow for endpoints defined inside the browser, callable from a server.
 All the socket handling is done under the hood.
 This is how easy WebSockets can be.
 Read more about Roles and Endpoints in **[their chapter](/easy-rpc-docs/2🎭%20Roles%20and%20Endpoints/)**.